emacs-mirror/emacs/mps/manual/source/pool/index.rst

 .. note::

     ..
-[1] :ref:`pool-mvt` doesn't scan for references, but you can work around this by registering your blocks as :term:`roots
-           <root>` (with the appropriate :term:`rank`) just after they
+[1] :ref:`pool-mvt` doesn't scan for references, but you can work around this by registering your blocks as :term:`roots` (with the appropriate :term:`rank`) just
-           are allocated, and deregistering them just before freeing them.
+           after they are allocated, and deregistering them just before freeing them.

 ..
 Sources: